hemanthdk1/saucedemo/README.md

 Should be able to see four scenarios running

-1.Standard_user login and adding 3 random items and validate if 3 items present on the cart 2.Problem_user login and adding 3 random items and validate if 3 items present on the cart 3.performance_glitch_user login and adding 3 random items and validate if 3 items present on the cart 4.Locked_user will fail to login as user is locked out.
+1. Standard_user login and adding 3 random items and validate if 3 items present on the cart
+2. Problem_user login and adding 3 random items and validate if 3 items present on the cart
+3. performance_glitch_user login and adding 3 random items and validate if 3 items present on the cart
+4. Locked_user will fail to login as user is locked out.

 Note: used implicit wait for 20 seconds on chromedriver, so to find any locator on web page it waits for 20 seconds